assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 The protocol info feature (A1A2 session) allows a client to ask a server to tell what protocols and protocol versions it supports before a real session is initiated by the client.
-This allows easy future Salt Channel version upgrades since both the client and the server may support multiple versions in parallel.
+This allows easy future Salt Channel version upgrades since both the client and the server MAY support multiple versions in parallel.
 Note that the A1A2 session actually form an independent protocol that can be used for other protocols than Salt Channel.